Understanding the PA pathogen

 What is the PA pathogen?

-In 2006, kauri were observed to be dying in the Waitakere Ranges, and authorities were alerted and an investigation commenced.
+In 2006, Kauri were observed to be dying in the Waitākere Ranges, and authorities were alerted and an investigation commenced.
 As a result of this investigation, a new unidentified species was discovered and tentatively given the name of Phytophthora ‘taxon Agathis’.
 This was formally named in 2015 as Phytophthora agathidicida.

 How does it affect kauri?

-Phytophthora agathidicida damages the tree’s root system, reducing the tree’s ability to take water and nutrients from the soil and transport it throughout the plant.
+Phytophthora agathidicida (PA) damages the tree’s root system, reducing the tree’s ability to take water and nutrients from the soil and transport it throughout the plant.

 Where did it come from and how long has it been in New Zealand?